 Today, people tend to equate gay bars as being places to party especially hard.
 They’re fun spots if you’re gay, straight, or anywhere in between.
-‘Wild night out’ stories often include, or end in at the neighborhood gay bar.
+‘Wild night out’ stories often include or end at the neighborhood gay bar.

 Because of the need for intense secrecy, the very earliest history of the gay bar has been mostly lost.
-However, in 1810, we get our first recorded instance of a gay bar -- under admittedly unfortunate circumstances.
+However, in 1810, we get our first recorded instance of a gay bar—under admittedly unfortunate circumstances.
 In London, a bar called the White Swan was raided under laws against sodomy.
-25 men were arrested, eight were convicted, and two were hanged (one of which was 16, and neither of which were even present at the White Swan on the night of the raid).
-Although it is nice to think of gay bars as unanimously safe places, where the LGBTQ community could exist without threat, that clearly wasn’t always the case.
+In total, 25 men were arrested, eight were convicted, and two were hanged (one of whom was 16 years old, while neither were even present at the White Swan on the night of the raid).
+Although it is nice to think of gay bars as unanimously safe places, where the LGBTQ+ community could exist without threat, that clearly wasn’t always the case.

 “Much has been written about the degradation, corruption, and wickedness in the slums of the city, but there the poor wretches shrink from notoriety, while the abandoned creatures in Stevenson’s “The Slide” make nightly a public exhibition of their evil doings.
 These beings, without moral sense or shame, are billed as the chief attraction in that pit of shame.”